burhantabak/BilSync/README.md

 ## Goals

-The web application will contain the Lost & Found feature, where the retrieval process for lost items will be faster and safer.
+- Lost & Found feature, where the retrieval process for lost items will be faster and safer.
-An Exchange feature will be implemented, which will be used for students who change their sections or the course they take and can swap the books and material they own with others.
+- An Exchange feature, which will be used for students who change their sections or the course they take and can swap the books and material they own with others.
-There will also be the option to donate books from the generous Bilkenters.
+- A donation system for books to any other course material from the generous Bilkenters to the people in need of them.

-The students will be able to post messages, images, and videos like they are using a social marketplace and media application and be able to chat with others both privately and publicly.
-We will also provide Bilkenters with a two-factor authentication feature to avoid security leaks and provide a more secure web application.
-Also, for those who have difficulties checking if their sections and courses fit in the weekly schedule by hand, we plan to help the user with the feature to provide available sections and courses, greatly helping them and saving them even hours.
+- The students will be able to post messages, images, and videos like they are using a social marketplace and media application.
+- A two-factor authentication system will be implemented for the users to avoid security leaks and provide a more secure web application.
+- For those who have difficulties checking if their sections and courses fit in the weekly schedule by hand, we plan to help the user with the feature to provide available sections and courses, greatly helping them and saving them even hours.
-In addition, people can message in private rooms, managing communication more quickly than trying to find someone in WhatsApp groups for hours.
+- People will be able to message in private rooms, managing communication more quickly than trying to find someone in WhatsApp groups for hours.

-Lastly, the application will be available for everyone, including our instructors, so we also plan to add beneficial features for them!
-Instead of instructors having their inboxes filled with student questions, they can talk with students more freely here.
+- Instead of instructors having their inboxes filled with student questions, they can talk with students more freely here.
 Different from the direct messaging feature, the students can send what they want through a private request to the instructor.
 This will save time and space usage for each instructor and student.
-Also, if possible, we plan to publish our web application in mobile platforms as well!
+- A mobile application will be implemented for portability and ease of use

-## Selling Points
+## Selling/Interesting Points

-The web application will compensate for the need for a 2<sup>nd</sup> trade online platform in Bilkent.
+The web application will compensate for the need for a 2nd trade online platform in Bilkent.
 Since it is Bilkent network only, this app will be secure, our most fundamental selling point.
 Further, making this platform a social place where everyone can send their ideas anonymously further increases the uniqueness of our app.

-## Interesting/Cool Points

-This app will contain features that will allow students to interact with each other, trade, and sell their products.
+UI will be user-friendly, attracting students to interact with each other, trade, and sell their products.
-Additionally, there will be forums where students can have private/public posts to allow them to enjoy and socialize with people.
 Students can make their profiles private or public while displaying their departments and hobbies in their biographies.
 This feature will allow them to find friends more compatible with their interests.
 The app will have generic content that can provide additional new features.
-UI will be user-friendly, attracting students inclined to use the app.